top of page

 Recent Work

-I am developing a new website to solve my own teaching problem: we don't have many translated primary sources that we can use in class!
+I am hosting a website to solve my own teaching problem: we don't have many primary sources that we can use in English-speaking class!

-In addition to choosing from the sources I have, I am asking a number of historians to contribute theirs to enrich our teaching material options.
-Each excerpt will accompany a short introduction about the piece, data of the original source, and the English translation.
-I have hired competent student/postgraduate translators for this project, and I have uploaded a number of fascinating sources that I received already: https://www.japaneseempire.info/
+In addition to choosing from the sources I have, I am asking a number of historians to contribute theirs to enrich our options of teaching material .
+Each excerpt accompanies a short introduction about the piece, data of the original source, and the English translation.
+I have hired competent student/postgraduate translators for this project, and I have uploaded fascinating sources that I received already: https://www.japaneseempire.info/

 If you are interested in contributing a source along with an introduction (and if you can, the translation as well), please contact me.